Plutonomicon/cardano-transaction-lib/doc/plutip-testing.md

 This functionality will probably be added to CTL later.

 ### Testing in Aff context

+Second approach is to use the `Contract.Test.Plutip.runPlutipContract` function, which takes a single `Contract`, launches a Plutip cluster and executes the passed contract.
+This function runs in `Aff`; it will also throw an exception should contract fail for any reason.
+After the contract execution the Plutip cluster is terminated.
+You can either call it directly from your test's main or use any library for grouping and describing tests which support effects in the test body, like Mote.

 `Contract.Test.Plutip.runPlutipContract`'s function type is defined as follows: